 Molly is a second-year undergraduate student majoring in Psychology.
 She is interested in clinical and counseling psychology and plans to go to graduate school for Mental Health Counseling.
 She is a member of The Boo Radley Society on campus and is currently an Disaster Casework Intern for The Red Cross.

-Jeremy is a second-year undergraduate student majoring in psychology and data analytics.
-After graduation, he plans to attend graduate school pursing a master’s degree in education.
-He hopes to eventually have a career as an educational designer.
+Jeremy is a third-year undergraduate student majoring in psychology and data analytics.
+His areas of interest include Human-Computer Interaction and User Experience Research.
+After graduation, he plans to attend graduate school pursing a master’s degree in Information Science.

 Shuchun is a fifth-year undergraduate student majoring in psychology and philosophy, with a minor in statistics.
 She is very interested in social psychology, especially the area of decision making, and she plans to attend graduate school to obtain a Ph.D.
 Decision Psychology.
 She is also a member of another psychology lab at OSU.